International student resources

 - Common Cultural Barriers lists some of the challenges international students encounter when seeking employment in the United States.
 The topics on this handout can serve as a guide for self-assessment or a list of discussion topics.

-- Watch Create your Resume and then prepare your resume and other application materials.
+- Prepare your resume and other application materials.
 Be sure they follow the country, industry, and method of application standards.
-Find samples and tips on the Ira A. Fulton Schools of Engineering Career Center website and via Going Global.

 - Begin your network by identifying key people to assist you in your job search.
 Discuss your career plans with your professors, alumni, family, and career advisors, and ask them for advice.